- Structural Geology, Tectonics and Geodynamics

 - Seismic Hazard and Risk in Switzerland: From Science to Mitigation

-- Deep geothermal energy, CO2-storage and energy-related exploration of the subsurface
+- Deep geothermal energy, CO2-storage and energy-related exploration of the subsurface.

 - Quaternary environments: landscapes, climate, ecosystems and human activity during the past 2.6 million years

-- Soil: Processes, Functions and Management
+- Soil: Formation, Processes, and Conservation

 - Cryospheric Sciences

-- Atmospheric Chemistry and Physics
+- Atmospheric Composition and Biosphere-Atmosphere Interactions

 - Tackling the Climate Crisis: Interdisciplinary Perspectives on Climate Change Education and Communication